qbicsoftware/postman-cli/README.md

 <expected checksum> <computed checksum> <absolute file path>
 ```

-In addition, Postman writes the CRC32 checksum in an additional file `<file-name-of-checked-file>.crc32` and stores it in the working directory.
+In addition, Postman writes the CRC32 checksum in an additional file `<file-name-of-checked-file>.crc32` and stores it together with the according file.